Zosiasg/Zosiasg/README.md

 ## General Information
-My name is Zofia Syrek Gerstenkorn and I am a first-year student of Computer Science and Econometrics at the University of Gdansk.
+My name is Zofia Syrek Gerstenkorn and I am a second-year student of Computer Science and Econometrics at the University of Gdansk.

 ## Education
 I finished secondary school - XXIV high school in Gdańsk.